hosainahmeed/hosainahmeed/README.md

 <p align="left">👋 Hello, I'm Hosain, a passionate Computer Science  student at Jessore Polytechnic Institute.
 My enthusiasm for coding and web development drives me to constantly seek new challenges and opportunities for growth.
 As a student, I'm dedicated to honing my skills and becoming the best web developer I can be.</p>
 <p align="left">🚀  My journey in the realm of coding began with a genuine love for technology and a  desire to create impactful solutions.
 I thrive on the intricacies of programming languages and find joy in crafting elegant and efficient code.</p>
 <p align="left">💻 Currently, I'm focused on mastering the fundamentals of web development, including HTML, CSS, and JavaScript.
 Additionally, I'm exploring cutting-edge frameworks like React.js to expand my toolkit and enhance my capabilities.</p>
-<p align="left">🌟 Beyond technical proficiency, I understand the importance of continuous learning and staying abreast of industry trends.
+<p align="left">🌟.
+Beyond technical proficiency, I understand the importance of continuous learning and staying abreast of industry trends.
 I actively seek out opportunities to collaborate, learn from others, and contribute to the vibrant developer community.</p>
 <p align="left">🤝 Let's connect and explore how we can collaborate, share insights, and inspire one another in the exciting world of web development!</p>
 <div align="left">
   <!-- Frontend Technologies -->